 - Manage configuration with light-config-server

-To learn how to use this proxy pleases refer to
+To learn how to use this proxy, please refer to